jyothiraditya-n/bfcli/README.md

   -d, --direct-inp  Don't buffer the standard input.
 Send characters
                     to Brainfuck code without waiting for a newline.

+  -O, --optim LVL   Specify the optimisation level.
+Valid values for
+                    LVL are 0 and 1.

 Note: If no output file is specified, the transpiled code is output
       to STDOUT.
 Code generated with -s may be both slower to compile and execute, so only use it when necessary.